-The impact of a DEI equity statement is so powerful, even more powerful when your entire organization, local and statewide, is involved to ensure our collective voice is strong, concise and mission driven.
+The impact of an equity statement is so powerful, even more powerful when your entire organization, local and statewide, is involved to ensure our collective voice is strong, concise, and mission-driven.

 CIS of Seattle Providing access to opportunities, resources, and support for communities of color by intentionally recognizing and eliminating historical barriers, and recognizing current needs, context, and situation.

 CIS of Washington Network Children and youth deserve a caring community that empowers them to achieve their goals in the classroom and beyond.
 In order to do so, racism and other inequalities in our educational system and society must be acknowledged and addressed.
 The Communities In Schools of Washington network exists to build on student strengths and overcome systemic barriers through advocacy, partnerships, and individualized social-emotional supports.